 Malone did.
 He won two MVP awards, the second at age 36, becoming the oldest player to be so honored.

 He led the Jazz to two NBA Finals, losing both times to Michael Jordan’s Bulls.
 The second, in 1998, was especially cruel, as Jordan stole the ball from Malone in the closing seconds of Game 6.

 He made a third Finals appearance last season as the glue holding together the fractured Los Angeles Lakers.
-But as Malone’s body broke down, so did the Lakers.
+But as Malone’s body faltered, so did the Lakers.

 Malone announced his retirement in a cowboy hat and tight-fitting T-shirt that showed off his muscles.
-He looked like someone who belonged.
+He looked like he belonged.

 — Kevin Brewer

 This article originally appeared in The Washington Times on February 15, 2005.